 Just a pixel or two ticking away at the corners, but it helps integrate the elements better into an attractive whole.
 The goal, although not always realized, is to make it look like a full piece that I just happened to find rather than something laboriously cobbled together.

 Your poster ‘King’s Lead Hat’ for the Mondo Star Wars show is just gorgeous, not only in design but in its narrative.
-Depicting Darth Vader as a walking fear machine, a Death Star on two feet, is a totally brilliant way to approach the character.
+Depicting Darth Vader as a walking fear machine, a Death Star on two feet is a totally brilliant way to approach the character.

-It had to be difficult to work with a property like Star Wars, something that is so beloved and engrained in our culture that every aspect of that film has been pulled apart in some way or another, which makes your poster so unique.
+It had to be difficult to work with a property like Star Wars, something that is so beloved and ingrained in our culture that every aspect of that film has been pulled apart in some way or another, which makes your poster so unique.
 You found a new and interesting angle on a classic.

 When tackling Star Wars, where did you start?
 How many attempts did you go through before you decided on what became the ‘King’s Lead Hat’?